-СО Course Objectives CO-1 Understand the Historical sources for Indian History.
-CO-2 O-2 Examine the various dynasties in India.
+СО The learners will be able to CO-1 Understand the Historical sources for Indian History.
+CO-2 Examine the various dynasties in India.
 CO-3 Appraise the ancient and medieval rulers' contributions to Indian Art and Architecture.
 CO-4 Review the kings' diplomacy with other rulers and other countries.
 CO-5 Debate the Administration system of Mughals.